Azure/azure-powershell/src/ResourceManager/AzureBatch/Commands.Batch/help/Stop-AzBatchPoolResize.md

 ## SYNTAX

 ```
-Stop-AzureBatchPoolResize [-Id] <String> -BatchContext <BatchAccountContext>
+Stop-AzBatchPoolResize [-Id] <String> -BatchContext <BatchAccountContext>
  [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Stop-AzureBatchPoolResize** cmdlet stops an Azure Batch resize operation on a pool.
+The **Stop-AzBatchPoolResize** cmdlet stops an Azure Batch resize operation on a pool.

 ## EXAMPLES

 ### Example 1: Stop resizing a pool
 ```
-PS C:\>Stop-AzureBatchPoolResize -Id "ContosoPool06" -BatchContext $Context
+PS C:\>Stop-AzBatchPoolResize -Id "ContosoPool06" -BatchContext $Context
 ```

 This command stops a resize operation on the pool that has the ID ContosoPool06.
-Use the Get-AzureRmBatchAccountKeys cmdlet to assign a context to the $Context variable.
+Use the Get-AzBatchAccountKeys cmdlet to assign a context to the $Context variable.

 ### Example 2: Stop resizing a pool by using the pipeline
 ```
-PS C:\>Get-AzureBatchPool -Id "ContosoPool06" -BatchContext $Context | Stop-AzureBatchPoolResize -BatchContext $Context
+PS C:\>Get-AzBatchPool -Id "ContosoPool06" -BatchContext $Context | Stop-AzBatchPoolResize -BatchContext $Context
 ```

 This command stops resizing a pool by using the pipeline operator.
-The command gets the pool that has the ID ContosoPool06 by using the Get-AzureBatchPool cmdlet.
+The command gets the pool that has the ID ContosoPool06 by using the Get-AzBatchPool cmdlet.
 The command passes that pool object to the current cmdlet.
 The command stops the resize operation on that pool.